 An asset manager handles the operational and financial performance of the portfolio assets.
-All real estate investment trusts usually appoint an asset manager, and he looks after the complete asset management for the company president.
+All real estate investment trusts usually appoint an asset manager, who looks after the company president’s complete asset management.
 An asset manager makes close to $80,000 a year.

 The acquirement team locates new avenues for investments.
 This is a role that calls for expertise in multiple fields.
-An ideal candidate in this field possesses knowledge in capital markets, finance, and marketing.
+An ideal candidate in this field possesses capital markets, finance, and marketing knowledge.
 An acquirer earns about $52,000 a year.

-Now the answer to “Is real estate investment trusts a good career path” will become more apparent as one is aware of the possibilities in this sector.
+Now the answer to “Is real estate investment trusts a good career path” will become more apparent as one becomes aware of the possibilities in this sector.

 Assessing Real Estate Investment Trusts

-Before deciding on a real estate investment trust, there are a few factors to bear in mind.
+Before deciding on a real estate investment trust, a few factors must be considered.
 Read below.

 - One must look for real estate investment trusts that provide moderate long-term capital and high dividend yields, and this is because these funds are generally actual total-return investments.

-- Analyze the funds from operations (FFO) of a real estate investment trust.
+- Analyze a real estate investment trust’s funds from operations (FFO).
 This is done as depreciation overstates an investment’s decline in property value.

 - Invest in established companies as they have management teams with a lot of experience.